Ashu2195/C9/README.md

 Data is organised into the following folders:

-Alignment_and_Species_tree: Contains MSA of all the 22 orders under study along with their time calibrated species tree downloaded from TimeTree.
+Alignment_and_Species_tree: Contains MSA of all the 22 orders under study along with the newick file of time calibrated species tree downloaded from TimeTree.

 C9_synteny_Screenshots: Contains NCBI and Ensembl screenshots depicting synteny of C9.

-CLANS_results: Contains input flies used to run CLANS and screenshots of their subsequent results.
+CLANS_results: Contains input flies used to run CLANS and screenshots of the results.

 Chicken_10X_linked_read_screenshot:

 Chicken_PacBio_screenshot: Contains the bed files; bam files of appropriate and/or available tissues; and screenshots taken from UCSC genome browser using reads >10kb in length.

-Chicken_optical_mapping_data_screenshot:
+Chicken_optical_mapping_data_screenshot:Contains mapped optical files to chromozome Z of chicken used as a reference and screenshots of the results obtained from optical mapping of chicken genome.

-IGV_RNAseq_screenshots: Contains screenshots showing RNA-seq expression in appropriate/available tisuees, visualized in IGV 2.5.2
+IGV_RNAseq_screenshots: Contains screenshots showing RNA expression in appropriate/available tissues, visualized in IGV 2.5.2

-PAML_branch_model:
+PAML_branch_model: Contains input, output and config files for codeml program in PAML using branch models.

-PAML_site_model:
+PAML_site_model: Contains input, output and config files for codeml program PAML using site models.

-RELAX:
+RELAX: Contains input and output files for RELAX program implemented in the HYPHY package

-Repeatmasker_results:
+Repeatmasker_results:Contains Input output for the entire C9 region and only exon3

-Sequence_saturation_test:
+Sequence_saturation_test:DAMBE results

-Subsetted_bam_files:
+Subsetted_bam_files:Contains bam files subsetted for the C9 region of appropriate/available tissues of all galliformes, anseriformes and representative species from each order

 aBSREL:

-blastn_results:
+blastn_results:Contains genome and SRA blast results performed in this study.

-gBGC:
+gBGC:Contains input and output files from phastBias and mapnh.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Prerequisites: